 On January 15, 1979, Jere L. Beasley established a one-lawyer firm in Montgomery, Alabama, which has grown into the firm now known as Beasley, Allen, Crow, Methvin, Portis & Miles, P.C.

 Jere has been an advocate for victims of wrongdoing since 1962, when he began his law practice in Tuscaloosa and then his hometown of Clayton, Alabama.
 He took a brief hiatus from the practice of law to enter the political arena, serving as Lieutenant Governor of the State of Alabama from 1970 through 1978.
 He was the youngest Lieutenant Governor in the United States at that time.
 During his tenure he also briefly served as Governor, while Gov. George Wallace recovered from an assassination attempt.

 Since returning to his law career, Jere has tried hundreds of cases.
 His numerous courtroom victories include landmark cases that have made a positive impact on our society.
 His areas of practice include litigation in products liability, insurance fraud, business, nursing home and personal injury.

 It has been 40 years since he began the firm with the intent of “helping those who need it most.”
-Today, Beasley Allen has offices in Atlanta and Montgomery, and employs more than 285 people, including more than 85 attorneys.
+Today, Beasley Allen has offices in Atlanta, Montgomery, and Mobile, and employs more than 285 people, including more than 85 attorneys.
 Beasley Allen is one of the country’s leading firms involved in civil litigation on behalf of claimants, having represented hundreds of thousands of people.